We host various programs and events exploring the fields of AI alignment and governance.

 Overview

-While AI systems become more powerful, our ability to understand and control these models remains limited.
-This program covers the technical problems that must be solved to ensure AI is developed to the benefit of our future.
-Participants will join weekly discussion groups on topics such as reward specification, goal generalization, scalable oversight, and interpretability.
-By the end of the semester, participants will have the opportunity to join an ML upskilling group or join AISI as a researcher to work on a project ranging from a blog post examining a topic in AI safety to a workshop paper.
+While AI systems become more powerful, our ability to understand, control and regulate these models remains limited.
+Participants will join weekly discussion groups on current challenges and solutions in ensuring AI is developed to the benefit of our future.
+By the end of the semester, fellows will have the opportunity to join an ML upskilling group or join AISI as a researcher to work on projects ranging from a technical workshop paper to a comparative policy analysis.

-People with less than 1 hour of experience with AI safety who are technically-minded and interested in learning more about the challenges and potential risks of AI systems to kickstart their career in AI safety.
+People with less than one hour of prior experience in AI safety who are technically or policy-oriented and are interested in exploring the challenges and risks of AI systems as a way to kickstart their career in the field.

 AI Safety Fellowship is open to anyone interested in learning more about AI safety.